biopmr/ModExo/hardware/README.md

 ## Low Level Layer

-The low level layer consists of the actuation nodules of the system.
+The Low Level Layer (LLL) consists of the actuation nodules of the system.
 This nodules communicate with the master device - the Arduino - and are composed by the EPOS2 70/10, the Maxon Motor EC90 flat and the sensors.

+A property of the LLL is that the number of nodes will increase as the number of degrees of freedom of the system increase.
+A future hardware development to be made is that the attachment of new joints should be easy, plug'n play, something similar to what is seen with [LittleBits](https://www.youtube.com/watch?v=MMYqtCUN5X4).

 ### EPOS2 70/10
 [![EPOS2 70/10](https://github.com/biopmr/biopmr.github.io/blob/master/images/system_epos2.jpg)](http://www.maxonmotor.com/maxon/view/product/control/Positionierung/375711)